-Whether your goal is to beat your fastest mile, build endurance or turn that love/hate relationship with running into full-on love, fartlek training can help.
-It’s basically Sweden’s gift to running, as fartlek means “speed play” in Swedish.
+Whether your goal is to beat your fastest mile, build endurance or turn that love/hate relationship with running into full-on love, incorporating fartlek workouts can help.
+If you're new to running — farleks are basically Sweden's gift to running, as fartlek means "speed play" in Swedish.
 Consisting of a blend of distance and interval training, fartlek training utilizes speed variations to help you build stamina and endurance.

 At its core, it's a fun way to shake up your running routine.
 But before you hit the ground running, there are a few things you'll want to know.
 So, grab a pen, because you're going to want to jot these answers from the pros down.

 Vital note: This article has been made available for informational and educational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Your licensed healthcare professional can best provide you with the diagnosis and treatment of any medical condition and assist you as well in deciding whether a dietary supplement will be a helpful addition to your regimen.

 What is fartlek training good for?